Skip to main content

 We believe in transparent reviews.
 Here's what Milvus doesn't handle well:

-• ⚠Self-hosted distributed deployment requires etcd, MinIO, and Pulsar/Kafka dependencies.
+• ⚠Self-hosted distributed deployment requires additional infrastructure components such as etcd, object storage, and Pulsar or Kafka.

 Pros & Cons